 Formerly known as Portesham Vineyard, Little Waddon Vineyard lies right on the Jurassic Coast, just outside of Weymouth.
 It’s a family-run boutique vineyard focusing on artisanal small batch wine made using Phoenix, Seyval and Regent grapes.
 Little Waddon say it’s the fresh sea air and coastal location that give their wines their “light and crisp flavour that echoes a Dorset summer”.

-Little Waddon also offer the chance to stay on a vineyard.
-So although you can’t take a tour (yet), you can still visit this picturesque vineyard.
+You can visit this picturesque vineyard by appointment as they now offer tours.
+Little Waddon also offer the chance to stay on the vineyard!
 They also host regular events, and often pop up at food festivals.
 Contact the vineyard directly for more info about stays and events.

 Address: Winter’s Lane, Waddon, Weymouth, DT3 4ER